Our mission is to remove barriers and unlock potential for families with learning and behavior challenges.

 In 1938 Marion Kingsbury founded what was then called the Remedial Education Center to provide tutoring and diagnostic services to children and adults with learning challenges.
 Although she began her work at a time when learning disabilities were generally unknown and almost always overlooked, her vision blossomed into a nationally recognized nonprofit that launched two schools, a master tutoring training program, and an outpatient clinic.
 Marion Kingsbury’s legacy is that thousands of children and adults have achieved the most precious gift of reading and access to an education once unavailable to them.

-In 2019 The Kingsbury Center announced that it would close operations due to financial hardship, and so the Wellness & Learning Group was established to pick up the baton and carry forth the legacy and mission of its founders.
+In 2019 The Kingsbury Center announced that it would close operations due to financial hardship.
+Following that announcement, psychologists Elliott Conklin, Lauren Siegel, and Ann Rowe founded the Kingsbury Wellness & Learning group to pick up the baton and carry forth the legacy and mission of Marion Kingsbury.

 Elliott L. Conklin, Psy.D., is a clinical psychologist providing psychotherapy, psychological testing, and consultation to adults, children, and families.
 With a background in the study of personality, relationships, and neuropsychology, Dr. Conklin appreciates the complexity of human struggles and can employ an array of therapeutic methods to help people arrive at a feeling of contentment and stability.
 He provides treatment for depression, anxiety, relational and family problems, anger, aggression, childhood behavioral issues, and ADHD.
 He is also adept in helping people work through problems they don’t fully understand, such as feelings of emptiness or instability.